gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 * type: multiple-choice
 * id: a4830144-4dff-408f-b14c-6f881940f7d2
-* title: Current utilization of multiple appropriations
+* title: !Current utilization of multiple appropriations
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->